 There you go.
-If you are looking at quickly recovering from your knee injury, make sure to incorporate those three concepts and the given examples of exercise for each of them.
-First is work on the range of motion which is super important.
-The second one, work on the knee isometrically and we did that with the bodyweight deadlift with the knee at different ranges of motion.
+If you are looking at quickly recovering from your knee injury, make sure to incorporate those three exercises.
+First, work on the range of motion which is super important.
+Second, work on the knee isometrically and we did that with the bodyweight deadlift with the knee at different ranges of motion.
 Thirdly, work on the Single Leg Tubing Leg Press.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that I have an article, an interview, or a video that will help you overcome your injury or pain.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-What that will do is every couple of days you’ll get a video like this where I talk about overcoming injury or pain.
+Every couple of days you’ll get a video like this where I talk about overcoming injury or pain.

 Thirdly, head down below, hit like and leave me a question or a comment.

 If you are suffering from nagging injury caused by knee pain or soreness, then it’s time for you to take charge of your Knee Pain and eliminate it safely.
-Grab your own copy of the Fix My Knee Pain program here:
+Click here to grab your own copy of the Fix My Knee Pain program.

 Rick Kaselj, MS